Top Technology Trends for 2017

 With the impending introduction of new European legislation, data privacy challenges and uncertainty over data ownership, we also expect to see the rise of the Chief Data Officer (CDO) as a key player within larger organisations.

 NB-IoT was developed to support the increasing demands of IoT devices and services.
 Its major benefit is its ability to deliver coverage in hard to reach places such as rural locations and deep in-building where wireless service is unreliable or expensive.
 What’s more, improved coverage means devices within these locations can transmit at a lower power, resulting in an improved battery life of up to 10 years.

-Throughout 2016 we have seen some of the worst online security breaches ever.
-While large organisations are putting up a good fight against cyber criminals, good is no longer good enough.
-Going forward it’s an issue that must be driven from the top down, and while IT security may not fall within the remit of CEOs, they are beginning to understand the importance it will have on their business goals.
+Going forward it’s an issue that must be driven from the top down.
+While IT security may not fall within the remit of CEOs, they are beginning to understand the importance it will have on their business goals.

 When it comes to SMEs, there are a reported 4,000 ransomware attacks per day.
 This figure is up 300% on 2015.
 As the world becomes increasingly digitalised, businesses can no longer claim to be invulnerable to attacks, and while consumers will be somewhat sympathetic to a well-managed security breach, blatant incompetency will have a serious impact on company reputation.